dbermond/screencast/README.md

 #### `-i, --audio-input=NAME`

-ALSA audio input device.
-To determine possible audio input device names please see the [FFmpeg ALSA capture guide](https://trac.ffmpeg.org/wiki/Capture/ALSA).
+ALSA audio input device name.
+To determine possible ALSA input device names please see the [FFmpeg ALSA capture guide](https://trac.ffmpeg.org/wiki/Capture/ALSA).

 - Some special values that can be used:
     - `none`: audio will be disabled (video without audio, only video stream will be present)